Frequently Asked Questions

 Do you need a Special Education Endorsement for admission?

 You should already have your SPED endorsement, or be admitted to an endorsement program at the time of admission.
+The BCBA master's program does not require a SPED endorsement.

 Who should I get the three letters of recommendation from?